 For a relatively small place, Antigua is bursting with great bars, restaurants and cafés (check out our guide to the best cafes here).
-From our 5 weeks in the city, we’ve collated a mixture of the best bars in Antigua Guatemala to head out to for a few drinks or a night of partying.
+There’s a really good nice of locals, expats and tourists passing through the city’s drinking establishments, so it’s an interesting place for a fiesta.
+From our 5 weeks in the city, we’ve collated a mixture of the best bars in Antigua Guatemala to head out to for a few drinks or a night of partying for you below.

-After you’ve had your fill of the bars in Antigua, you may also want to have a gander of:
+After you’ve had your fill of the best bars in Antigua, Guatemala, you may also want to have a gander of: